Any Condition. No Renovation Required.

 Why Unmodernised Flats Are Difficult to Sell

 Open market buyers viewing an unmodernised flat face an uncomfortable calculation.
-They see a property they like in a location they want, but they also see a kitchen from 1985, a bathroom suite in avocado green, and wiring that a surveyor will inevitably flag.
+They see a property they like in a location they want, but they also see a kitchen from the 1970s, a bathroom suite in avocado green, and wiring that a surveyor is likely to flag.
 They offer low to compensate, or they get excited, offer the asking price, and then reduce after the survey.

 Sellers are often caught in a difficult position.
 Spending money on renovation before selling carries risk: you may not recoup the cost, you may choose finishes the buyer dislikes, and the work itself takes time.
 But selling without updating the flat means accepting a lower price and navigating buyers who lose confidence once they see a structural or condition issue in writing.